JackSlateur/backurne/cli.md

 bin  boot  dev  dlm  etc  home  initrd.img  initrd.img.old  lib  lib32  lib64  media  mnt  opt  proc  root  run  sbin  shared  srv  sys  tmp  usr  var  vmlinuz  vmlinuz.old
 ```

-The `map` subcommand clone a specific snapshot, map it, maps the partitions (if any) and try to mount the filesystems.
+The `map` subcommand clones a specific snapshot, maps it, maps the partitions (if any) and tries to mount the filesystems.
 Some things to consider:
 - the subcommand must be run with CAP_SYS_ADMIN, it will handle block devices and mount filesystems.
 - the mounted filesystem (or mapped block devices) is a clone of the snapshot, not the snapshot itself.
 It is thus writable, and will be deleted later : you can remove files or do whatever you want here without impacting the backup.